-Finally, efforts to advance health equity can make organizations more attractive ecosystem partners to others that also prioritize health equity.
-These partnerships can both increase organizations’ health equity efforts’ effectiveness and reach, and deliver additional benefits such as opportunities for research and/or clinical collaboration.
+Finally, efforts to advance health equity can make organizations more attractive ecosystem partners to others that also prioritise health equity.
+These partnerships can both increase organisations’ health equity efforts’ effectiveness and reach, and deliver additional benefits such as opportunities for research and/or clinical collaboration.

-The organization domain refers to how an employer addresses diversity, equity, and inclusion in the workplace.
-This is how organizations get their own house in order, to make an impact and demonstrate commitment.
-Increasingly, as large organizations look at their own workforce, they are identifying real needs and barriers to health.
-Leading organizations are beginning to act through initiatives such as anti-racism and unconscious bias training programs for employees, including programming that educates people on how to address the health care system’s structure based on an organization’s positioning in that system.
+The organisation domain refers to how an employer addresses diversity, equity, and inclusion in the workplace.
+This is how organisations get their own house in order, to make an impact and demonstrate commitment.
+Increasingly, as large organisations look at their own workforce, they are identifying real needs and barriers to health.
+Leading organisations are beginning to act through initiatives such as anti-racism and unconscious bias training programs for employees, including programming that educates people on how to address the health care system’s structure based on an organisation’s positioning in that system.
 Other efforts along these lines include performance incentives based on commitments to diversity, equity and inclusion, and diversity and inclusion hubs to foster innovation through diversity.
 In addition, some large employers are even looking at screening their own workforce to surface issues such as food insecurity among their people.

 Government and commercial health plans are starting to think about how to integrate an equity lens into reimbursement through equity-based contracting—looking at value based not just on average population outcomes, but also as a function of equity across subgroups.
 More broadly, policymakers can continue to explore ways to advance health equity through reimbursement policies and regulatory requirements.

-The community domain is what an organization can do to improve health and equity in its own community—both geographic and virtual.
-Is the organization a good neighbor, actively listening to its community, and partnering to drive change?
-Is the organization thoughtful about where it invests in major capital projects?
-Are community-oriented philanthropy strategies consistent with the organization’s broader approach to health equity?
+The community domain is what an organisation can do to improve health and equity in its own community—both geographic and virtual.
+Is the organisation a good neighbour, actively listening to its community, and partnering to drive change?
+Is the organisation thoughtful about where it invests in major capital projects?
+Are community-oriented philanthropy strategies consistent with the organisation’s broader approach to health equity?

-Organizations can also look for opportunities to invest in infrastructure critical for equitable health, ranging from affordable housing to finding ways to mitigate adverse childhood experiences through building more resilient communities.
+Organisations can also look for opportunities to invest in infrastructure critical for equitable health, ranging from affordable housing to finding ways to mitigate adverse childhood experiences through building more resilient communities.
 A range of analytic tools are available that can help inform such strategies by identifying the community’s most pressing issues.
-Moreover, organizations can engage in communitywide education efforts.
+Moreover, organisations can engage in communitywide education efforts.

 1. Build health equity into your strategy.
-Health equity should be part of everything that your organization does.
+Health equity should be part of everything that your organisation does.
 The health equity strategy should not be separate or siloed.
-Integrating process and outcome metrics that account for health equity into your business objectives and organizational KPIs can accelerate adoption.
-As you design your strategy, it is important to take into account the current state of your organization’s culture and capabilities.
+Integrating process and outcome metrics that account for health equity into your business objectives and organisational KPIs can accelerate adoption.
+As you design your strategy, it is important to take into account the current state of your organisation’s culture and capabilities.
 We suggest a strategic road map that focuses on where you want to be in the future and sets a course based on where you are today.